hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 ```

 Once the Compose file has been updated, run `docker compose up -d` or the equivalent
 in whatever container system is running on your system.
-This will pull the `cloudflared`
+This will pull the `cloudflared` (note the "d" at the end, for daemon)
-image then establish a tunnel to Cloudflare.
+image and then establish a tunnel to Cloudflare.
 If all is well, you should be able
 to reload the Zero Trust dashboard and see that the tunnel status is "healthy".
 Try
 visiting your site in a new tab and confirm it works.

 ## Secure the tunnel

 At this point, your tunnel is set up and you can use Home Assistant from outside
-your network, but this is very insecure.
+your network, but right now it is very insecure.

 There are two parts to this step.
 Part one allows connections from any browser or
 device, as long as it is not the mobile apps.
 Part two allows connections exclusively